Readit News logoReadit News

 I did none of that work but was on the team where it happened.

-ellisv · 10 months ago
+ellisv · a year ago

 I really wish developers cared more about normalization and stop shoving everything into a JSON(b) column.